John Emory Power was the world’s first full-time copywriter.

 The second is much simpler, right?

-Unless the customer was a tech wiz-kid, they won’t understand what UX, UI, and SEO are.
+Unless the customer is a tech wiz-kid, they won’t understand what UX, UI, and SEO are.
 (Nor the value.)

 That’s why it’s important to keep things simple.
-How would you describe the product with the customer over a beer?
+How would you describe the product to the customer over a beer?

 That brings me to my next point.

 A lot of copy is stiff.
 It sounds like a textbook.

 That’s no good.